Many people own a portable gasoline or diesel generator as a backup for those unpredictable power outages.

 Inverter generators and more advanced UPS units have some capacity to clean up generator power.

-But each has its downsides too, and if you’ve already invested in a conventional generator, you may not want to spend so many more $$ on more tech and installation.
+But each has its downsides too, and if you’ve already invested in a conventional generator, you may not want to spend so much more $$ on more tech and installation.

 Automatic Voltage Regulators (AVRs)